cluoma/Pico2Maple-fw/README.md

 *Feedback on this project is very welcome!*

-* Customizable controller layouts saved to microSD card (in the works)
 * Rumble support for Xbox/PS controllers
 * Support a wider range of USB controllers (ongoing).